seho85/anycubic-vyper-doc/docs/source/software/firmware/klipper/klipper_fw_index.rst

 At time of beginning that project, I got not to much information about the Klipper firmware.

+But the general approach of the Klipper firmware is two a two tier concept.

+Use the MCU from the mainboard of the 3D printer, to control the printer peripherals (stepper driver a.s.o.) and do the more cpu intesive stuff on a second (more powerfull) machine.
+It's very popular to use Raspberry PIs as this second machine.

+There is also a project called Mainsail OS (https://docs.mainsail.xyz/setup/mainsail-os) which bundles everything needed to your printer with klipper and much more stuff.

 Informations about Klipper can be found on their Webpage: https://www.klipper3d.org/

 Installation and Usage